 - Is your content designed to help your audience solve that pain?

-The Irresistible Power of Transparency: Pat Flynn and Smart Passive Income
+The Irresistible Power of Transparent Content: Pat Flynn and Smart Passive Income

 I often talk to people who want to make money online, but they don’t take action because they don’t think they’re “an expert.”